railduino/zeroconf-lookup/README.md

 If Avahi ist available, the answers usually return immediately, because the ***avahi‑daemon*** maintains current state.
 Otherwise the program waits for 3 seconds and returns all collected answers.
-So far, I have not been able to use Connection-based messaging.
+So far, I have not been able to use connection-based messaging, only connectionless.
 A possible hint can be found under
 <https://discourse.mozilla.org/t/connection-based-native-messaging-doesnt-work-in-popups/17185>

 The C program sends Log output to the ***syslog(3)*** ***USER***